Sunday 17 October 2021

-The ride finishes at the Broadwater Parklands, Marine Parade (Gold Coast Hwy) in Southport on the Gold Coast.
-It is just near the Gold Coast Aquatic Centre and opposite Australia Fair Shopping Centre.
+The ride finishes at the Mitchell Park, Marine Parade (Gold Coast Hwy) in Southport on the Gold Coast.
+It is just across from the North Street, Southport.

 The 40km event will finish in Logan.

-A train has been chartered to get you from the Gold Coast to the start site for a 5am arrival.
+A train has been chartered to get you from the Gold Coast to the start site for a 5am arrival is SOLD OUT

 You will receive a specific wristband for entry to this service, which must be worn to board and while on the train.

 Your bike travels with you on the train.

 Return buses will be running approximately every half hour from 10.00am – 1pm from Michell Park to Brisbane on event day.
 This ticket also includes transporting your bike back to Brisbane (on a truck that runs in tandem).
 Purchase of bus transport tickets can be made during registration – please note you will not receive a physical ticket before the event, these are collected on the day at the finish site.
 If you want to purchase a return bus ticket you can do this through the “View MY EVENTS” button at the bottom of your confirmation email and click on “add Merchandise”.
 Bus sales closes on Wednesday 13 October, limited standby tickets are available at the finish line.